 The roof is in need of extensive repairs.
 There are large exposed holes causing mold and falling plaster everywhere.
 Although the area is in a historic district, there are no plans to add this house to the National Register of Historic Places.
 In 2017, the Louisville Downtown Development Authority gained control of the property with the goal of stabilizing and saving the house.
 The authority has made an effort to stabilize the roof and clear away the underbrush.
 The home is listed for sale for $15,000.
 The Little House and many more amazing abandoned places from Georgia are available in my book, Abandoned Georgia: Exploring the Peach State.

 In 2020, the Little – McDaniel house was purchased and efforts to restore the old home began immediately.
 Within three months the house had a new roof, a secure foundation, and functioning windows for the first time in decades.
-Sadly, on July 20, 2020 the historic home caught fire after lightning struck a nearby tree, which resulted in a total loss.
+Sadly, on July 20, 2020 the historic home caught fire after lightning struck a nearby tree, which quickly engulfed the house resulting in a total loss.